Warm-starting outer approximation for parameterized convex MINLP: Problem formulation and background

 A multiobjective optimization problem is an optimization problem where the goal is to minimize several, typically competing, objective functions simultaneously.
 The problem is stated as

 where each $f_j: \R^n \rightarrow \R$ and $\mathcal{S} \subset \R^n$ is the feasible set.
 In theory, there can exist a feasible point where each $f_j$ is minimized, but in practice this generally does not happen.
-The goal is instead to find either efficient points (corresponding to the minimal solutions in the pre-image space) or nondominated points (corresponding to the optimal values in the image space). \begin{definition} A point $\bar{x} \in \mathcal{S}$ is called efficient for \eqref{MOP} if there does not exist any $x \in \mathcal{S}$ such that
+The goal is instead to find either efficient points (corresponding to the minimal solutions in the pre-image space) or nondominated points (corresponding to the optimal values in the image space).